Claus1/unigui/README.md

 ```

 #### Camera Button ####
 Special button which provide to make photo on mobile device.
-On PC does nothing.
+On PC behaves as 'Load to server Button'.
 ```
-Button('Make photo', open_file, icon='camera_alt', type = 'camera')
+Button('Make photo', handler_when_shooting_finish, icon='camera_alt', type = 'camera')
 ```

 #### Edit and Text field. ####